 Having a plethora of citrus is definitely not something to complain about, especially when you’re in the throes of winter.
 The bright and fresh fruit can really make my day when it’s cloudy and yucky outside!
 I am lucky enough to have in-laws that live in Florida who send us wonderful oranges and grapefruit every year around this time.
 Not only that, but my friend and fellow blogger Angi over at SchneiderPeeps in Texas sent me an amazing box full of juicy Meyer lemons.
 So, truth be told, we were literally swimming in citrus!
 The lemons were ripe and ready to go and I was afraid they would go bad before we could get to all of them, so I started doing a little research on how I could use them up.
-Of course, that led me into a rabbit hole of all the super awesome ways that citrus can be used and preserved.
+Of course, that led me into a rabbit hole of all the super awesome ways that I can use and preserve citrus.
 I tried a few and researched a few more that I want to try someday.
 These are the best of what I came up with, 12 ways to use and preserve citrus.

 This seemed like a no brainer to Joel and I, especially since the lemons were about as juicy as can be.
 Joel’s Grandmother, who lives in Florida, always has frozen lemon and lime juice in ice cube trays in her freezer for whenever she may need it.
 In fact, she uses them to make the best margaritas you’ve ever had!